 An interesting study by the University of Montreal proved that meditation builds endurance against physical pain.
 In the study, two groups received equal amounts of extreme heat in their bodies for a fair amount of time.
 One of the groups had Zen Buddhist masters who were dedicated meditators, and the other group had thirteen non-meditators.
 Researchers were amazed at how the Zen masters reported significantly less pain than the other participants (Ziddan, Mertucci, Kraft, Gordon, McHaffie, and Coghill, 2011).
 But you don’t have to be a zen master to heighten your pain tolerance.
 Researchers at Wake Forest Baptist Medical Center found that a little over an hour of meditation training can dramatically reduce both the experience of pain and pain-related brain activation.

-14. Helps regulating challenges with ADHD
+14. Helps to regulate challenges with ADHD

 A study on 50 adult ADHD individuals showed that mindfulness and meditation practices reduced their hyperactivity and allowed them to enjoy increased impulse control (Schoenberg, Hepark, Kan, Barendregt, Speckens, 2014).
 Brain examinations by Professor Eileen Lugers at the UCLA Laboratory of Neurology-imagine proved that meditators have more gyrification that helps the brain to process information faster and improve selective attention and focus.